travkaa0/website-for-bot/README.md

 # :books: About This Website

-This is the official website for my Telegram bot, providing information and details about its features and functionality.
+This is my first website, created for my Telegram bot, providing information about its features and functionality.